mibalbert/ParcelTracker/README.md

+# Reference

+This project is based on a given template ( basic MVC + 2 routes & login + register system )

 # Getting Started

 This template is designed to be installed inside a Codio box.
 To to this, open the terminal and run the following command: